-The proposed General Assembly Raised Bill No. 1299 aims to amend the provisions related to Medicaid-covered dental care, effective July 1, 2025.
-Key changes include the requirement for prior authorization for all nonemergency dental services under the Department of Social Services' dental programs, with certain exemptions for diagnostic, preventive, and basic restoration procedures, as well as nonsurgical extractions.
-The bill establishes a payment cap of one thousand dollars per calendar year for adult individuals, although prevention services like oral exams and dental cleanings, along with medically necessary services such as dentures, will not be subject to this cap.
-Additionally, the bill allows the Commissioner of Social Services to recoup payments for services deemed unnecessary and mandates a quarterly review of payments for emergency dental services.
+The proposed legislation, General Assembly Raised Bill No. 1299, aims to amend the current Medicaid-covered dental care provisions in Connecticut, effective July 1, 2025.
+Key changes include the requirement for prior authorization for all nonemergency dental services under the Department of Social Services' dental programs, with certain exceptions for diagnostic, preventive, and basic restoration procedures, as well as nonsurgical extractions.
+The bill establishes a payment cap of $1,000 per calendar year for adult nonemergency dental services, although prevention services like oral exams and dental cleanings, along with medically necessary services such as dentures, are exempt from this cap.
+Additionally, the Commissioner of Social Services is granted the authority to recoup payments for services deemed unnecessary or not related to emergency conditions.

 Statutes affected: